unique0x7/unique0x7/README.md

 # About me
 I'm Unique!

-A smart contract auditor with proven track record of consistently uncovering vulnerabilities in wide spectrum of DeFi protocols and performing exceptionally at multiple audit contests.
+A smart contract auditor with a proven track record of consistently uncovering vulnerabilities in a wide spectrum of DeFi protocols and performing exceptionally at multiple audit contests.

-I continuously push the boundaries of my knowledge, striving to provide a superior level of expertise and maximize the value for each protocol I dedicate myself to!
+I continuously push the boundaries of my knowledge, striving to provide a superior level of expertise and maximize the value of each protocol I dedicate myself to!